 The backs of c-d-vs are minor works of art in their own right.
 They show name, address and services offered by the studio and can be invaluable if there was a photographer in your family tree, if you need to date an old family photo or if you just appreciate graphic design.
 All the names recorded in the main lists relate to c-d-v photos in my collection.
 Some images of trade cards and named sitters are already available to view, just follow the links at the top of the home page.

 I will add more of these images, backs and fronts, in the course of time and hope you enjoy venturing into the world of our 19th century ancestors.
+Slide shows of images of photographers studios from their trade cards are also available.

 Almost all the photographers listed on this blog are from my own collection.
 This means that if you find a photographer who is of interest to you, I can scan in his or her trade card for you to see.
 Or you may be more interested in the images that the photographers produced, if so, they also can be scanned in for you to see